 This is fall comfort food at its finest.
 A hearty meat sauce and layers of melty, creamy cheese are stuffed into one of my favorite fall vegetables.
 Spaghetti squash can be a little intimidating to prep if you have never done it before so I outlined my steps for prepping the squash to roast.

 The first step in prepping your spaghetti squash is cutting in in half lengthwise.
 This is NOT easy since it is about as hard as a pumpkin and it wobbles around!
-Using a folded dish towel on top of your cutting board helps it to steady it.
-Next you want to take a smallish knife and score the squash all the way around.
+Using a folded dish towel on top of your cutting board helps to steady it.
+Next you want to take a small knife and score the squash all the way around.
 Just cut a little bit through the flesh so you have a guide line.